 Once you have decided what is holding you back, you now need to start letting go.
 You need to start delegating.

-- Clearly communicate the objectives and expectation level of each task so the individual is clear on what is expected and how it fits with the bigger picture (remember, the individual needs to be competent in what they are assigned to do – that means they can train someone else to the acceptable standard)
+Clearly communicate the objectives and expectation level of each task.
+Ensure the individual is clear on what is expected and how it fits with the bigger picture (remember, the individual needs to be competent in what they are assigned to do – that means they can train someone else to the acceptable standard)

-- Finally, make sure your team know they can turn to you for any questions at any time
+Ensure your team know they can turn to you for any questions at any time.